+People of all ages and body types can benefit from regular physical activity.
 National Physical Fitness and Sports Month is a great time to spread the word about the benefits of getting active.
-Getting regular physical activity can benefit everyone – children, adolescents, and adults alike.

-Here are just some of the benefits of physical activity:
+Here are just a few benefits of physical activity:

 - Children and adolescents – Physical activity can improve muscular fitness and bone and heart health.